 Please note that you are responsible for all costs associated with your visit, including accommodation, subsistence, travel and leisure costs.
 We do not currently offer any bursaries or other financial support for visiting research students.

-- If possible, we recommend that visiting research students bring a laptop computer with them.
+- If possible, we recommend that visiting undergraduate students bring a laptop computer with them.

 - Once your application has been processed you will be issued a formal offer of study letter which will confirm your supervisor(s), visiting student duration and fees liable.
 You will be asked to formally respond to this offer of study letter.